nitishshukla86/nitishshukla86.github.io/_projects/latent_conditional_gan.md

   </div>
 </div>
 <div class="caption">
     Proposed Demorphing Architecture: An encoder, compresses the morph along with the constituent face images during training.
 The generator, G, reconstructs two face images conditioned on the morph in the encoder's latent domain.
 The discriminator distinguishes between real and synthesized face feature triplets.
 During inference, a decompressor, recovers the constituent images.
-Note that the decoder, is used only during inference to decompress the demorphed outputs
+Note that the decoder, is used only during inference to decompress the demorphed outputs.
 </div>

 ---